kurator-org/kurator-akka/README.md

         }
     }

-As shown above, a new Java actor type can be implemented by declaring a new Java class that overrides the `onData()` method of the `org.kurator.akka.AkkaActor` base class.
-This method will be called by the **Kurator-Akka** framework each an actor of this type receives any data.
+As shown above, a new Java actor can be implemented by declaring a new Java class that overrides the `onData()` method of the `org.kurator.akka.AkkaActor` base class.
+This method will be called by the **Kurator-Akka** framework each time the actor receives any data.
 The call to `broadcast()` within the `onData()` method sends data (usually the results of performing some computation on the data received by the actor) to any other actors in the workflow configured to listen to this one.

-An alternative approach to defining Java actors is to implement the actor as a Plain Old Java Object (POJO) and declare to the Kurator-Akka framework which public method is to be called for each received data object (by default the method named `onData()` will be used).
-This method must return the value to be broadcast to other actors.
+An alternative approach to defining a **Kurator-Akka** Java actor is to implement the actor as a Plain Old Java Object (POJO) and declare to the Kurator-Akka framework which public method is to be called for each received data object.
+By default the method named `onData()` will be used.
+This method must be a function that returns the value to be broadcast to other actors.
 A POJO implementation of the above Multiplier actor is as follows:

     public class Multiplier {
         public double factor = 1;